cnobile2012/dcolumn/README.md

     value.
 They would be reference as `css.top`, `css.center`, etc.

         dcolumn_manager.register_css_containers(
-               (u'top-container', u'center-container', u'bottom-container'))
+               (u'top-container', u'center-container', u'bottom-container')
+        )

         dcolumn_manager.register_css_containers(
                ((u'top', u'top-container'),
                 (u'center', u'center-container'),
-                (u'bottom', u'bottom-container')))
+                (u'bottom', u'bottom-container'))
+        )

- 5. The models need to subclass the `CollectionBase` object from dcolumn.
+ 5. The models need to subclass the `CollectionBase` model base class from dcolumn.
 The model manager needs to subclass `StatusModelManagerMixin` and also needs to implement a method named `dynamic_column`.
-See the example code
+See the example code.

+ 6. The `CollectionBaseManagerBase` manager base class from dcolumn should also be sub-classed to pick up a few convenience methods.
+This is not mandatory.

- 6. Any forms used with a dynamic column model will need to subclass `CollectionFormMixin`.
+ 7. Any forms used with a dynamic column model will need to subclass `CollectionFormMixin`.
 You do not need to subclass `forms.ModelForm`, this is done for you already by `CollectionFormMixin`.

- 7. Any views need to subclass `CollectionCreateUpdateViewMixin` which must be before the class-based view that you will use.
+ 8. Any views need to subclass `CollectionCreateUpdateViewMixin` which must be before the class-based view that you will use.
 Once again see the example code.